feltus/CATALYST_HACK_2026-01/README.md

 ## Hackathon Charge
 You have two choices:

 1. Design and test an experimental workflow to test a biological hypothesis using the bioLLM system.
+Prepare a report on what you found and how you found it (document your prompts!).
-2. Develop a tool for bioLLM to access.
+2. Develop a new tool for bioLLM to access.

 In concert, you will test the OpenAI LLM and bioLLM agent ability to generate useful biological results from existing tools.
 Gaps will be documented and submitted as issues at https://git.rcd.clemson.edu/biollms/biocodex.